 \fontsize{15pt}{16pt}\selectfont \fancyhead[CE]{ Wu-Hsiung Huang} \fancyhead[CO]{ Singularities and Topological Change for Deforming Domains in Manifolds} \begin{quotation}

 Abstract.
-Given a $C^{0}$-deformation of domains $D(t)$ on a manifold $M^{n}$, which allows the topological types of the domains $D(t)$ to change with $t$, in what cases are the entities in analysis continuous in $t$, so that analysis techniques still work along $t$?
-This type of problem was addressed in our previous work \cite{H24} concerning domains on hypersurfaces of constant mean curvature (CMC) in $\mathbb{R}^{n+1}$.
-In this paper, we consider a more popular circumstance, where the deforming domains are situated in any smooth manifold $M^{n}$ equipped with an arbitrary self-adjoint strongly elliptic operator $L$ (replacing the stability operator for CMC hypersurfaces in $\mathbb R^{n+1}$ \cite{H24}).
+The main purpose of this paper is to investigate when topology jumps while analysis remains continuous.
+Given a $C^{0}$-deformation of domains $D(t)$ in a manifold $M^{n}$, allowing the topological type of the domains $D(t)$ to vary with $t$, in what situations are the analysis notions associated with $D(t)$ continuous in $t$, so that the machinery of analysis is still working along the deformation?
+This type of problem arose in our previous work \cite{H24} for domains on constant mean curvature (CMC) hypersurfaces in $\mathbb{R}^{n+1}$.
+In the present paper, we consider a general setting in which the deforming domains are situated in an arbitrary smooth manifold $M^{n}$ equipped with a self-adjoint strongly elliptic operator $L$, replacing the stability operator for CMC hypersurfaces in $\mathbb R^{n+1}$ considered in \cite{H24}.

-We define the concept of quasi-Lipschitz domains by gluing together some boundary points of a Lipschitz domain in a specific manner, allowing the topology of the deforming domain $D(t)$ to change.
-It is established that any ``appropriate" monotone $C^{0}$-deformation on $M^{n}$ (see Definition~\ref{D1.1}) exhibits Sobolev continuity and eigenvalue continuity of $L$ along $t$.
-As a consequence, a ``global" Morse index theorem is obtained.
-Furthermore, given an \emph{arbitrary} Lipschitz domain $D$ in $M^{n}$, we can find a $C^0$-deformation from a small $n$-ball to the domain $D$, such that the topology of $D(t)$ may change, yet the required continuity theorems still hold, and hence the global Morse index theorem still follows. \end{quotation}
+We introduce the notion of quasi-Lipschitz domains by gluing certain boundary points of a Lipschitz domain in a specific manner, thereby allowing the topology of the deforming domain $D(t)$ to change.
+The continuity theorems and the existence of the required deformations are proved.
+We establish that any monotone $C^{0}$-deformation of quasi-Lipschitz domains in $M^{n}$ satisfies Sobolev continuity and eigenvalue continuity for the operator $L$ along the deformation parameter $t$.
+As a consequence, a \emph{global} Morse index theorem is obtained.
+Furthermore, given any quasi-Lipschitz domain $D$ in $M^{n}$, we construct a $C^0$-deformation from a small $n$-ball to the domain $D$, along which the topology of $D(t)$ may change, while the required continuity properties remain valid, and the Morse index theorem holds for the deformation. \end{quotation}